Overview

 Materials

-Note: As a seminar for senior undergraduates and Master's-level students, this course does presume students will have at least some familiarity with two texts that are not specifically assigned for this course but that are pivotally significant to the course topic: namely, Mary Shelley’s Frankenstein (1818) and Bram Stoker’s Dracula (1899).
-These texts are widely taught in undergraduate English literature curriculum, and widely adapted in popular culture.
-This course therefore proceeds from an assumption that you may have already read these novels—or have seen film adaptations of them—but in any case are already familiar with their plots and main characters.
-If you wish to read or re-read these novels (though they are not required reading), the recommended open-access, digital editions of each are as follows:
+NB: As a seminar for senior undergraduates and MA students, this course does presume students will have at least some familiarity with one text that is not specifically assigned for this course but that is pivotally significant to the course topic, namely, Mary Shelley’s Frankenstein (1818).
+Shelley’s novel is broadly taught in undergraduate English literature courses and widely adapted in popular culture.
+Frankenstein is also connected to vampire lore, not just conceptually (e.g. Franco Moretti’s “Dialectic of Fear”) but also historically: the same ghost story-writing contest that Shelley’s circle held in 1816 prompted both Frankenstein and Polidori's The Vampyre.
+If you wish to read (or re-read) Frankenstein (though it's not required), the recommended open-access, digital editions of it is as follows: